About the exhibit:

-Seizing the Moment: The Evolution of Action Photography features never before seen images by Edwin Levick and Morris Rosenfeld from the Museum’s Horace Havemeyer III Collection along with work by contemporary photographers, showing the evolution of marine photography from a documentary approach to more of an artistic perspective.
-The Havemeyer Collection includes gelatin silver prints by early 20th-century master marine photographers Edwin Levick and Morris Rosenfeld, who were influential competitors with a shared passion for action photography.
+Experience the evolution of action photography in never before seen images by Edwin Levick and Morris Rosenfeld from the Museum’s Horace Havemeyer III Collection.
+These unique prints capture the transformation of marine photography from a documentary approach to an artistic perspective.
+The Havemeyer Collection includes vintage photographs by early 20th-century master marine photographers Edwin Levick and Morris Rosenfeld, who were influential competitors with a shared passion for action photography.

-This one of a kind maritime collection was donated to The Mariners’ Museum in 2015 as a significant gift in memory of Horace Havemeyer III, a native of New York and an avid sailor.
-Havemeyer’s grandfather purchased these photographs from Levick; and over the years, they were passed down to his son and then grandson, Horace III, who founded Metropolis magazine in 1981.
-He served as its president until his death in 2014.
-His wife, Eugenie C. Havemeyer, is now at the helm of this publication, which is considered the vanguard of architecture and design today.
+This one-of-a-kind maritime collection was donated to The Mariners’ Museum in 2015 as a significant gift in memory of Horace Havemeyer III, a native of New York and an avid sailor.
+Havemeyer’s grandfather purchased these photographs from Levick and Rosenfeld, and over the years, they were passed down to his son and then on to his grandson, Horace III, who founded Metropolis magazine in 1981.
+He served as its president until he died in 2014.
+His wife, Eugenie C. Havemeyer, is now at the helm of this publication, considered the vanguard of architecture and design today.